Certified Public Accountant Act

 A citizen of the Republic of China (ROC) who has passed the CPA examination, holds a CPA certificate, and possesses the qualifications of a CPA may practice as a CPA.

-A person who has duly acquired a CPA certificate prior to the enforcement of this Act may continue to practice as a CPA.
+A person who has duly acquired a CPA certificate before this Act has come into force may continue to practice as a CPA.

 Article 6